krahets/hello-algo/en/docs/chapter_graph/graph_traversal.md

 Trees represent a "one-to-many" relationship, while graphs have a higher degree of freedom and can represent any "many-to-many" relationship.
 Therefore, we can consider trees as a special case of graphs.
 Clearly, **tree traversal operations are also a special case of graph traversal operations**.

 Both graphs and trees require the application of search algorithms to implement traversal operations.
-Graph traversal can be divided into two types: "Breadth-First Search (BFS)" and "Depth-First Search (DFS)".
+Graph traversal can be divided into two types: <u>Breadth-First Search (BFS)</u> and <u>Depth-First Search (DFS)</u>.

 ## 9.3.1 &nbsp; Breadth-first search